Lionel Rosenblatt: Refugee Coordinator

-From 1976 to 1981, Rosenblatt spent most of his time in Bangkok, Thailand as the Refugee Coordinator of the U.S. Embassy.
+From 1976 to 1981, Rosenblatt spent most of his time in Bangkok, Thailand, as the Refugee Coordinator of the U.S. Embassy.
 Working under the leadership of Shepard C. Lowman at the State Department, Rosenblatt presided over a large organization that processed hundreds of thousands of Vietnamese, Laotian, and Cambodian refugees for entry into the United States and protected and provided aid to hundreds of thousands more who resided in refugee camps scattered all over Southeast Asia.
 He retired early from the Foreign Service in 1988.

 Refugees International

 In 1990, Rosenblatt became President of Refugees International, a Washington-based advocacy organization, and served in that position until 2001.
 With colleagues such as Yvette Pierpaoli, he traveled to humanitarian crisis areas worldwide, advocating assistance to refugees and durable solutions to humanitarian problems.
-Pierpaoli was killed on a Refugees International mission in Albania in 1999.

 In 1995, Rosenblatt traveled to Chechnya in a fruitless search for the missing humanitarian Fred Cuny.
 Cuny's body was never found.

+Death

+Rosenblatt died of leukemia in Washington, D.C., on April 11, 2026, at the age of 82.

 Awards and honors

 In 1975, Rosenblatt received the William R. Rivkin award from the American Foreign Service Association for his work rescuing Vietnamese refugees.

-In 1981, Rosenblatt received the Commander of the Most Exalted Order of the White Elephant from the Royal Government of Thailand for his refugee work.
+In 1981, Rosenblatt was conferred the title of Commander of the Most Exalted Order of the White Elephant by the Royal Government of Thailand for his refugee work.

 In 1982–1983, Rosenblatt was selected for a sabbatical leave by the Una Chapman Cox Foundation.
 He devoted his sabbatical to assisting Indochinese refugees.

-The 1990 made-for-television movie, "Last Flight Out" had a character named "Larry Rose" based on Rosenblatt.
+The 1990 made-for-television movie Last Flight Out had a character named Larry Rose based on Rosenblatt.
 The movie dramatized Rosenblatt's visit to Saigon in April 1975.

-In 2009, Rosenblatt received the Julia Taft award for "outstanding contributions to the humanitarian and development community."
+In 2009, Rosenblatt received the Julia Taft Award for "outstanding contributions to the humanitarian and development community".

 In 2010, Rosenblatt was declared an Honorary Doctor of Humane Letters by Concordia University.
 The award recognized his work with the indigenous people of Southeastern Asia, especially Hmong refugees in Thailand.

-Rosenblatt is a member of the Council on Foreign Relations.
+Rosenblatt was a member of the Council on Foreign Relations.